 Vidya Offers Yoga From The Heart

-The teachers at Vidya offer the yoga that they have been taught, and that has been accrued by personal experience.
+The teachers at Vidya offer the yoga that they have been taught, and that has been accumulated by experience.
 We believe that yoga flows through us, not from us.
 The teachings of yoga are never personal, however the way each teacher interprets yoga is unique.
-We inspire our teachers to lead heart-based classes from their own personal perspective.
+Vidya teachers are inspired to lead heart-based classes from their own personal perspective.
 This creates an environment where truth leads the way.
 Each of our teachers has been taught with a Hatha yoga base, and have branched into different methods of yoga based on each of our own strengths, and interests.
 Therefore all classes taught at Vidya are wonderfully unique, offering something different.
 Yoga offers the opportunity to delve deeper into yourself.
 This is a unique experience for every person who enters a yoga studio.
 One thing is for certain: yoga has the capacity to change your life for the better.

 The classes at Vidya range from intense vinyasa flow and classical Hatha, to gentle yoga for all levels, and everything in between.
 Our teachers are highly trained in mindfulness, meditation, yoga psychology, and yoga therapeutics.
 We include yin, restorative and kundalini, as well as a wonderful form of dance called NIA.
 Nia is a combination of dancing, martial arts and yoga all blended together while listening to fun and inspiring music to uplift the spirit and body.